About the National Lakeshore

 Are the facilities barrier free?

-The man-made facilites are.
+The man-made facilities are.
 Many of the natural attractions are not.

 Are pets allowed?